A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Methodology

-Generally we want to learn an \emph{intervention strategy} for many types of \emph{users}, without knowing beforehand which types of users exist, how they differ in terms of behavior, and how they react differently to interventions of the system.
-In our approach, we utilize existing \emph{model-free} reinforcement learning algorithms to \emph{experiment} with different intervention strategies to improve users health states.
+In general terms, our goal is to learn an \emph{intervention strategy} (i.e. a RL policy) for a group consisting of different \emph{users}.
+In our setting, which types exist, how their behaviour varies, and how different their responses are to the system's intervention, should be unknown beforehand.
+In our approach, we utilize existing \emph{model-free} RL algorithms to \emph{experiment} with different intervention strategies to improve user's health states.
+This approach allows us to omit learning models of the environment that would require large amounts of experiences.